Churn rate vs. retention rate describes the same customer base from opposite angles.

 Note: We’ll touch upon this formula in more detail in a later section.

 The interplay of customer retention vs. churn is a constant balancing act for SaaS companies.
-Because of that, we’ll now dive deeper into the differences between churn rate vs. retention rate:
+Here’s a chart explaining the differences between churn rate vs. retention rate vs. revenue churn.

-How to calculate your SaaS company retention rate
+How to calculate your SaaS company's retention rate

 [(Number of customers at the end of a period - Number of new customers acquired during that period) / Number of customers at the beginning of the period] x 100